neulab/tranx-study/README.md

 ### I cannot access Internet inside the VM browser.
 If you haven't executed `warmup.sh` or `start-task.sh` then it is expected.
 We route network access through a proxy.
 Please first start doing a task and then you will be able to access Internet.

-### I cannot access the remote environment.
+### I cannot use the remote environment because it is too laggy.
 You can use local installation to start up a VM on your own machine, but make sure your machine has enough resources.
-A machine with more than 4 cores CPU and more than 16GB memory is recommended.
+A machine with more than 4 CPU cores and more than 16GB memory is recommended.
 - Install 6.1.10 version of [VirtualBox](https://www.virtualbox.org/wiki/Downloads), available for all platforms.
 (For MacOS users, in case you encounter error during installation, please check out [this article](https://medium.com/@DMeechan/fixing-the-installation-failed-virtualbox-error-on-mac-high-sierra-7c421362b5b5).)
 - Install latest version of [Vagrant](https://www.vagrantup.com/downloads.html), an automatic VM provisioning tool.
 - `git clone https://github.com/neulab/tranx-study.git`